spryker/spryker-docs/docs/pbc/all/price-management/202410.0/base-shop/install-and-upgrade/install-features/install-the-scheduled-prices-feature.md

 ---
 title: Install the Scheduled Prices feature
-description: Use the guide to install the Scheduled Prices feature into your project.
+description: Use the guide to install the Scheduled Prices feature into your Spryker basedproject.
 last_updated: Aug 22, 2023
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/scheduled-prices-feature-integration